fanf2/qp/notes-generic-leaves.md

 This new layout works with concatenated branch nodes.
 There is no longer any need for a branch nybble field.
-If there is a single bit set in the branch bitmap, the branch array just contains an index word, and instead of a pointer, the child branch's arrays follow consecutively in memory.
+If there is a single bit set in the branch bitmap, the branch array just contains one offset and a pair of bitmaps, and instead of a pointer, the child branch's arrays follow consecutively in memory.

 Binary keys and prefix agnosticism